20 June 2025 | 14:00–16:00 (Paris time)

 Presentation: Sea-Level Rise Threat to the Nile Delta and Egyptian Mediterranean Cities

-Prof. el Zafarany will discuss historical and contemporary climate threats facing the Nile Delta, as well as nature-based and historically informed urban planning solutions to enhance resilience along Egypt’s Mediterranean coast.
+Prof. el Zafarany discusses historical and contemporary climate threats facing the Nile Delta, as well as nature-based and historically informed urban planning solutions to enhance resilience along Egypt’s Mediterranean coast.

 Samer Helmy, architect, urban planner, and heritage conservation specialist with over 30 years of experience in the MENA region and Europe, will moderate the session.